 The health and safety of our guests and Team Members is our number one priority.
 Below is a summary of the protocol and steps we will be taking during this time period and our commitment to all while at the resort.
 Edgewood Tahoe is closely monitoring government policy changes, Centers for Disease Control (CDC) guidelines, Federal, State, and Local government mandates, and public health advancements.
 We will continue to make changes as necessary or appropriate to our protocols and procedures.

-Additionally, Lodge guests will be required to wear face coverings when utilizing Edgewood Tahoe shuttles.
-Team Members will continue to wear appropriate personal protective equipment based on their role and responsibilities and in adherence to state and local regulations.
+According to Nevada state direction, individuals are no longer required to wear a face covering while in indoor public places.
+Face coverings will continue to be provided to guests upon request.
+Team Members will continue to wear appropriate personal protective equipment based on their role and responsibilities in adherence to state and local regulations.

 Team Member & Guest Health Concerns